Edith Tolkien: World War I

-Tolkien was subsequently commissioned as a second lieutenant into the Lancashire Fusiliers, transferring to the 11th (Service) Battalion, part of the 25th Division, with the British Expeditionary Force and arrived in France on 4 June 1916.
+Tolkien was subsequently commissioned as a second lieutenant into the Lancashire Fusiliers, transferring to the 11th (Service) Battalion, part of the 25th Division, with the British Expeditionary Force.
+After spending a last night with Edith at the Plough & Harrow Hotel in Birmingham, Tolkien reported to a troop ship at Folkestone and arrived in France on 4 June 1916.
 He later wrote:

-Junior officers were being killed off, a dozen a minute.
-Parting from my wife then ... it was like a death.

-Tolkien's service during the Battle of the Somme was very difficult for Edith; she feared that every knock on the door might carry news of his death.
-To get around the British Army's postal censorship, the Tolkiens arranged a means for letters from the trenches to contain coded messages via a code of dots.
-By deciphering the code, Edith was able to track her husband's movements on a map of the front.
+Tolkien's service during the Battle of the Somme was terribly stressful for Edith.
+According to her children John and Priscilla, "Like thousands of others, our mother longed for the messages Ronald sent.
+They arrived on official forms, and it hard to tell much beyond the fact that the sender was still alive.
+Because of this, our parents devised a private code of dots.
+Edith kept a large map of France on the wall and could gauge fairly well where Ronald was at any time.
+During this period she carried the added burden of being Hilary's next of kin: he suffered a number of minor shrapnel wounds while serving as a Private in the Royal Warwickshire Regiment, helping to carry supplies over the notorious Passchendaele Ridge.
+Each time he was wounded, Edith received a telegram."

 Homefront

 After Tolkien's return from France, their first child, John Francis Reuel (16 November 1917 – 22 January 2003) was born in Cheltenham.

 While Tolkien was stationed at Kingston upon Hull, Edith and he went walking in the woods at nearby Roos, and she began to dance for him in a clearing among the flowering hemlock:

-We walked in a wood where hemlock was growing, a sea of white flowers.

 This incident inspired the account of the meeting of Beren and Lúthien, and from that the Song of Beren and Luthien."